Axel2293/Obsidian-Notes/Web Development/CSS.md

 - It only affects the document it is applied to
 - In multiple pages, the style must be repeated.
 ![[Pasted image 20240129205759.png|300]]
 ## External CSS
 Used to apply a unique style to multiple HTML documents.
 ![[Pasted image 20240129210916.png|350]]
 ![[Pasted image 20240129210931.png|250]]
+Advantages
+- Uniform style for multiple documents
+- Possible to use pseudo-classes
+- Easy to maintain
+Disadvantages
+- Hard to have control over some specific elements

 # Selectors
 - Universal selector: Selects all elements